fedora-infra/sqlalchemy-helpers/docs/user.rst

 <sqlalchemy_helpers.manager.DatabaseManager.sync>` method that will create the database if it does
 not exist or update it if it is not at the latest schema revision.
 The :meth:`sync()
 <sqlalchemy_helpers.manager.DatabaseManager.sync>` call will return the result of the operation as a
-member of the :class:`SyncResult <sqlalchemy_helpers.manager.SyncResult>` enum so you can react accordingly.
+member of the :class:`SyncResult <sqlalchemy_helpers.SyncResult>` enum so you can react accordingly.

 You can also find a couple helper functions for your migrations: :func:`is_sqlite()